Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Privacy Analysis

-First, we will show that our protocol is secure in the presence of semi-honest adversaries.
+Before we discuss malicious security, we will show that our protocol achieves semi-honest security.

-\begin{lemma} Let us assume $\he$ is an IND-CPA secure homomorphic encryption scheme.
-Then protocol \Cref{fig:final_protocol} securely realizes $\mathcal{F}_{CoV}$ against static semi-honest adversaries. \end{lemma} The high-level idea is that we reduce our protocol's security to the semantic security of the underlying homomorphic encryption scheme.
-Since by the definition of semantic security the server can not learn anything from encrypted data.
-The formal proof builds upon secure function evaluation and can be found in \Cref{appendix:security}.
+\begin{lemma} Let us assume $\he$ is an IND-CPA secure homomorphic encryption scheme that provides function privacy.
+Then the protocol in \Cref{fig:final_protocol} securely realizes $\mathcal{F}_{Hmap}$ against static semi-honest adversaries. \end{lemma} The high-level idea is two-fold.
+Firstly, by the definition of semantic security, the MNO can not learn anything from encrypted data, hence, we reduce our protocol's security against the MNO's corruption to the semantic security of the underlying HE scheme.
+Second, function privacy guarantees that the health authority learns nothing more about the MNO's matrix, than what can be derived from the input $\vec{x}$ and the output $\vec{h}$.
+The formal proof can be found in \Cref{appendix:security}.